IlonaGA/Analysis-of-5--isomiR-targeting/README.md

 # Analysis-of-5-isomiR-targeting

+### Background
+MiRNAs are short non-coding molecules that are able to regulate gene expression post-transcriptionally (1).
+Previous studies showed that miRNAs may have variabilities at their 5ʹ- and 3ʹ-ends, which appear during miRNA proccessing due to innacurate cleavage of Drosha and Dicer enzymes, these variants of miRNAs were named isomiRs (2, 3).

 ### Aim
 To analyse and identify 5’-isomiRs with significant targeting activity in a given set of samples with available isomiR/mRNA expression data.